Post offices hit by computer problems

 The connectivity problem meant they were forced to turn customers away from some branches.

-In total, 2,000 braches were affected across the UK.
+In total, 2,000 branches were affected across the UK.

 In Hillsborough, County Down, the problem lasted three days.